 No, I’m referring to times typically of quiet reflection in which you sense the reality of God with you.
 These episodes are far more intense and immediate than the Spirit-filled Christian typically experiences.
 They are (for me at least) very rare.
 (I certainly am no mystic.)
 But they do happen.

 The best I can offer are some word phrases expressing what I have sensed.
-These are descriptions of the sensation of His presence – the environment of His presence, not feelings that I’d call personal:
+These are descriptions of the sensation of the nature of His presence – the environment of His presence, not personal feelings:

 - Calm, sure, immensity or boundlessness